Back in September of 2018, I made note of an event happening in LA that October.

 There was some ‘fun’ and functional programming as well.
 I think we all learned quite a bit from Jacqueline Depauls’ ‘Projecting Confidence Mastermind’.
 I apply the lessons received in that session every day.

 Where did the magic transformation happen?
 Was it at breakfast, before the official beginning of the day when various coteries of women gathered for coffee – always making room at the table for another sister?
-Was it during the BeachSide Chats (nope, not on THE beach so don’t fret about sand or sunscreen) where we sat and listened to real women shed their shields; bare their souls and impart wisdom to an eager, you could hear a pin drop, awaiting gathering of women?
+How about during the BeachSide Chats (nope, not on THE beach so don’t fret about sand or sunscreen) where we sat and listened to real women shed their shields; bare their souls and impart wisdom to an eager, you could hear a pin drop, awaiting gathering of women?
 Was it the Saturday night gala; replete with photo taking, cocktails, dancing and laughter?

 I am unsure.

 I wager to bet the magic was woven in between those moments.
-The moments of being randomly hugged; the moments of one woman telling another woman that ‘they too had a similar experience; that they got it’; the moments of tears upon realizing just how similar we all are… that the ‘woman condition’ can be shared: the joys, the burdens, the tragedies, the triumphs.
+The moments of being randomly hugged; the moments of one woman telling another woman that ‘they too had a similar experience; that they got it’.
+The moments of tears upon realizing just how similar we all are… that the ‘woman condition’ can be shared: the joys, the burdens, the tragedies, the triumphs.
 Where one of us began and the other ended blurred for me over the course of the three days.
 In a small way I ‘lost’ my individuality, my alone, and melded with the power and strength of my sisters.

 I am not telling you that everyone should attend this weekend.